Dealer Discounts: Buy the Best, Skip the Rest – Your Wallet Will Thank You!

 Please use the link below to view detailed specifications and ensure the item you select meets your shipping and handling needs.

-How much do Casters add the height of a hopper.
+How much do Casters add to the height of a hopper?

 *The addition of 1/4" in for caster pads